nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

 ## Defences to Trade Mark Infringement

-According to the //TMA// s 120(2) and (3), there is no infringement where the trade mark is used in related goods or services where there is no likelihood of confusion.
+According to the _TMA_ s 120(2) and (3), there is no infringement where the trade mark is used in related goods or services where there is no likelihood of confusion.
 This is an informal defence.

-Defences to trade mark infringement are found in s 122 of the //TMA//.
+Defences to trade mark infringement are found in s 122 of the _TMA_.
 The table below outlines each of these.

 ^ Section ^ Defence ^
 | s 122(1)(a)(i) | The person uses in good faith the person’s name or the name of the person’s place of business. |